nicolepcollins/nicolepcollins/README.md

 # 👋 Hi there, I'm Nicole Collins

-I'm an **aspiring junior data analyst** with a strong foundation in data cleaning, analysis, and visualization.
+I'm an **aspiring data analyst** with a strong foundation in data cleaning, analysis, and visualization.
 I’m passionate about uncovering insights through data and turning complex problems into clear, actionable solutions.

 ---